 CZM would like to thank all of the people and organizations that contribute their time, effort, and passion to working on issues important to the Massachusetts coast.
 It has been a pleasure to work with you over the past year, and we look forward to a positive and productive year in 2006.

 On December 12, Senate 529, An Act Relative to Oceans, was favorably reported out of the Joint Committee on Environment, Natural Resources and Agriculture and is currently pending in the legislature.
 This proposed legislation will allow for more proactive and effective management of Massachusetts ocean resources, by authorizing state agencies to develop a statewide Ocean Management Plan to manage, develop, and protect natural and economic ocean resources within state waters.
 The proposed bill is the first of its kind in the United States, and is in response to the recommendation from the Massachusetts Ocean Management Task Force for comprehensive ocean management.
-Get updates and a history on the bill, go to the Commonwealth of Massachusetts Legislative Tracking System and search for "S. 529."

 The national media continue to focus on the devastation and the lessons learned from Hurricane Katrina.
 Here in Massachusetts, the Governor and the Legislature have asked EOEA, through CZM, to launch a Coastal Hazards Commission.
 This Commission will be charged with characterizing the Commonwealth's vulnerability to coastal hazards (coastal storms, erosion, sea level rise, storm surge, etc.); evaluating the adequacy of coastal hazards data, and tools, regulations, as well as best management practices for development in coastal flood or erosion prone areas; and developing a coastal hazards assessment for the South Shore.
 In addition, the Commission will evaluate management approaches to coastal hazards, including: existing seawall repair, removal, or replacement with alternatives; beach nourishment, including an evaluation of offshore sand mining for such purposes; coastal retreat, including infrastructure relocation and private property acquisition; market based influences and incentives/disincentives (insurance, etc.); and hazard mitigation planning.
 The Commission will begin its work in early 2006.
 The February edition of CZ-Mail will provide an update on the Commission's activities.